TheMrityunjayPathak/TheMrityunjayPathak/README.md

 I'm a recent graduate passionate about building real-world, end-to-end ML solutions, from data collection to model deployment.
 Since graduating in 2024, I've worked on several projects covering the full ML pipeline.
 I enjoy developing applications that automate processes and help solve business problems.

-Some of the projects I've worked on:
+Some of the projects I've worked on :

-- AutoIQ: Developed a used car price prediction system using FastAPI and Docker with 2,500+ scraped car records, with an interactive HTML/CSS/JS application deployed on GitHub Pages.
+- AutoIQ : Developed a used car price prediction system using FastAPI and Docker with 2,500+ scraped car records, with an interactive HTML/CSS/JS application deployed on GitHub Pages.
-- Pickify: Built a content-based movie recommender system using metadata from 5,000+ movies, with fetching and displaying movie posters via the TMDB API.
+- Pickify : Built a content-based movie recommender system using metadata from 5,000+ movies, with fetching and displaying movie posters via the TMDB API.
-- Trendify: Designed an automated ETL Pipeline and live Power BI Dashboard for 50,000+ sales records stored in a Neon PostgreSQL database, updated daily via GitHub Actions.
+- Trendify : Designed an automated ETL Pipeline and live Power BI Dashboard for 50,000+ sales records stored in a Neon PostgreSQL database, updated daily via GitHub Actions.

-Tools and Technologies I've worked with:
+Tools and Technologies I've worked with :

-- Programming Language: Python
+- Programming Language : Python
-- Libraries: NumPy, Pandas, Matplotlib, Seaborn, Plotly
+- Libraries : NumPy, Pandas, Matplotlib, Seaborn, Plotly
-- Machine Learning: Scikit-learn
+- Machine Learning : Scikit-learn
-- Database: MySQL
+- Database : MySQL
-- BI Tool: Power BI
+- BI Tool : Power BI
-- Web Framework: FastAPI
+- Web Framework : FastAPI
-- Containerization: Docker
+- Containerization : Docker
-- Version Control: Git
+- Version Control : Git
-- Automation: GitHub Actions
+- Automation : GitHub Actions

-I'm currently looking for roles in Data Science/Data Analytics, including junior positions or internships.

 📫 Connect with Me